warbacon/zunder-zsh/README.md

 <div align="center">

-*"It's fast, really, really fast!
-Just get rid of Oh My Zsh already..."*
+*"It's time to get rid of Oh My Zsh."*

 Zunder is a configuration utility that configures Zsh the way the user expects it to work.